swarmauri/swarmauri-sdk/pkgs/core/swarmauri_core/distances/README.md

 However, in many situations, people use the term "distance" synonymously with "metric," not strictly adhering to the mathematical definition.
 Thus, the distinction between a distance and a metric can sometimes be blurred.

-In summary, while all metrics are distances, not all distances are metrics.
-A metric must satisfy the four properties of non-negativity, identity of indiscernibles, symmetry, and triangle inequality to be considered a true metric.
+In summary, a distance object's internal implementations must satisfy the four properties of non-negativity, identity of indiscernibles, symmetry, and triangle inequality to be considered a true metric.